Last Updated on

 It is always a good idea to have other people you know read the description as well.
 Ask your friends and family who are not familiar with the technical side of art to read it and tell you how it made them feel.

-Keep revisiting your post and proofread it.
+Keep revisiting your posts to see if there is anything you would like to add to them.
 You will be surprised at what you might have missed.

-There are a lot of layers that are involved with selling art online.
+There are a lot of layers that are involved in selling art online.

 You will only be as strong as your weakest area.
 Work hard at learning how to be the best online marketer you can be.
 You do not have to be a marketing genius, you only have to be better than your competition.